 Image 2: From And the Rope Still Tugging At Her Feet, used with permission.
 It is a photograph of three Irish dancers.
 Only their legs are visible and they are in a row.
 Each has bare legs with white socks and black shoes with laces up their ankles.
 They wear colourful full short skirts.
 They are photographed in midair in the middle of a jump, their legs are straight with their toes pointing downwards.

 Image 3: From In Tents and Purposes, used with permission.
 A photograph of both performers from the show standing in a field.
 Both have their hands at their heads.
 The right hand performer is putting on her sunglasses.
 The left hand performer has her hands a little further back and looks like she is having some kind of psychic experience.

-Image 4: From Hot Brown Honey, credit Dylan Evans.
+Image 4 and feature image: From Hot Brown Honey, credit Dylan Evans.
 A photograph of the six performers on stage.
 Three women are standing on the stage itself, facing backwards, pointing upwards and with their heads thrown back.
 They are in front of a honeycomb shaped set on top of which stand the other three performers.
 The three on the higher level also are pointing in the air and the each have a microphone.
 The woman on the right is also holding a guitar.

 Image 5: From Infinity Pool.
 The words “INFINITY POOL” in blocky black text are superimposed on an uneven white square which itself is against a black background.
 The whole image is blurry, as if it is under water.